 - Joint stiffness

-- Bone length may not be exact, such as longer or shorter than planned
+- Bone length may be longer or shorter than planned

 - Muscle contraction (muscle shortens)